shoestringlab/altseven/README.md

 ***Changes***
 --------

+As of v 3.0.0, the framework is complete enough to build applications that can set state and update views dynamically, work with remote services, and use the built in security framework.

 As of v 2.0.0, there are no required external dependencies for deployment.
 The gadget-ui model has been pulled into altseven as a component as the default model.